Umuzi-org/ACN-syllabus/content/react-native/qr-conference-connector/proof-of-concept/_index.md

 ## Component library

 Please use [NativeBase](https://nativebase.io/) to make your app beautiful.
 NativeBase is a component library with a really nice feature set and good documentation.
 It's also fairly straightforward to set up.

+Note: NativeBase is no longer maintained.
+Please use [gluestack-ui](https://gluestack.io/) (a complete rebuild of Nativebase).

 ## Extra instructions